mcarman/media_server/README.md

     gpu_mem = 256

+cgroups were enabled by adding the following to the end of the cmdline.txt file

+    cgroup_enable=cpuset cgroup_enable=memory systemd.unified_cgroup_hierarchy=1

 The required fan was added.
-The system rarely exceeds 60 C. They were argon fans, but I did not use the argon scripts.
+The system rarely exceeds 60 C. The argoneone argon fans, but I did not use the argon scripts.
 I used a new agent written in go.
 Maybe someone will port to rust, https://github.com/samonzeweb/argononefan.git

-Dozzle and dashdot were used for logging and monitoring.
-I found that heavy monitoring systems like glances and netdata tend stress the pis and they will not play certian movies. so I am usung the lightest apps I could find for monitoring.
+Dozzle and a grafana-prometheus stack were used for logging and monitoring.
+I found that heavy monitoring systems like glances and netdata tend to stress the pis and they will not play certian movies.
+So I am using the lightest apps I could find for monitoring.

 I disabled and removed everything associated with bluetooth and wifi.
 My servers are headless and wired.
 This was done to reduce strain on the pis. this involved disabling the systemd starts, and blacklisting the kernal mods.

-Eventually, I want to compile the apps atively on the pi.
+Eventually, I want to compile the apps natively on the pi.
 This may be a bit of a stretch.
 The literature says a 10% performance boost with native compilation.
 That might give me enough juice to get after the video/sound sync that occasionally pops up.
 Docker also provides some interesting options, where you can have a container that spits ot a binary that can be incorporated into the build.

 I have tried to integrate trafik into the mix, with limited sucess, I will keep working on that